mmistakes/minimal-mistakes/_posts/2018-05-18-A-Toasty-Pomodoro-Timer.md

 ```

 ## Friendly Reminder

 We now have the important code, but we gotta do some more fun stuff so let's ditch the lame 'Timer Complete' and get a nice message.
-After a nice 25 minute work session wouldn't it be nice to get a friendly message?
+After a 25 minute work session wouldn't it be nice to get a friendly message?
 Let's do it.

 ```powershell
     # Create an array of nice messages :)